 Andrew Taub has been a member of our board of directors since December 2010.
 Mr. Taub is a Senior Partner at Catterton.
 He joined Catterton in 1996 and has previously served as a Vice President and Principal prior to becoming a Partner in the firm.
 Mr. Taub has helped capitalize and grow over a dozen consumer companies including restaurants, retail, food and beverage and marketing services.
 Prior to joining Catterton, he spent three years as Vice President of Nantucket Holding Company, a merchant bank specializing in the acquisition and management of troubled companies, as well as the consolidation of fragmented industries.
 Previously he worked in Mergers and Acquisitions at Dean Witter Reynolds and Coopers & Lybrand.
+Mr. Taub received a BA from the University of Michigan and an MBA from Columbia Business School.
 Mr. Taub brings expertise in the retail and consumer industry from previous business experience.